top of page

 PAGAN ROOTS

 A trinity of 3 gods did not originate with Christianity.
 The Trinity Doctrine is not unique and is the refining of a pagan concept that goes back to at least 600 BC.
 The idea was 3 Gods are more powerful than one.
 Each God has its own area of specialization.
 The Hindu religion has the Trimurti as its Godhead made up of Brahma, Vishna, and Shiva.
 Egyptians believed in the Trinity of Kneph, Phthas, and Osiris.
 Phoenicians had Ulomus, Ulosuros, and Eliun.
 In Greece the trinity was Zeus, Poseidon, and Aidoneus.
 Early Rome had the trinity of Jupiter, Neptune, and Pluto.
 In Babylonia and Assyria, the trinity was Anos, lllinos, and Aos.
 Celtic nations believed in Kriosan, Biosena, and Siva, while in Germanic nations they were called Thor, Wodan, and Fricco.
 Trinities of gods existed in other cultures as well, including, but not limited to, those of Siberia, Persia, Japan, Scandinavia, and Mexico.
 We can see, therefore, that although the Trinity is characteristic of the Christian religion, it has pagan roots.
+Since the Bible states there is only one God, it was necessary for the Catholic Church to say one God is made up of threee dieties.

 EARLY CHURCH BELIEFS.